xKeiro/Evangelion/readme.md

 -> Clone the repository.

--> pip install -r requirements.txt
+-> `pip install -r requirements.txt`

 In pycharm:

--> setup your run configuration like this:
+-> Setup your run configuration like this:
 ![run configuration](https://i.imgur.com/lqFcYIz.png)

 -> Set up your environment variables: